lagru/Vivaldi-Thumbs-Replacer/README.md

 ## Using the script

 ### Step 1
+Download the file *vivaldiThumbsReplacer.py* and open it with a text editor.
 You must replace 4 path variables inside the script itself.
 Look for the lines:

 ```
 topSites_path = "Path to 'Top Sites' file"